 Course Structure: In an effort to reflect best practices in current economic education literature, we are going to dedicate a majority of class time to small group active-learning activities (e.g. problem-solving, discussion, article analysis, etc.) and less time to lecturing.
 However, the important concepts will be provided to you via online video lectures.
-This approach puts you in control of your learning and the instructor and TA's roles are to act as facilitators.
-If you wish, think of us as your coaches.
+This approach puts you in control of your learning and the instructor's roles is to act as a facilitator.
+If you wish, think of me as your coach.
 Under this approach a concept is introduced to you via the pre-assigned reading/video and during class you practice that concept.
-It is the job of the instructor and TAs to watch you practice and make any necessary adjustments.
+It is my job to watch you practice and make any necessary adjustments.

 Why is this approach better than the traditional, lecture-centered class?
-Under the lecture approach, we try to pour knowledge into your head and then we expect you to reproduce that knowledge on an exam.
+Under the lecture approach, the instructor tries to pour knowledge into your head and then expect you to reproduce that knowledge on an exam.
 It's like showing you how to run a play - without watching you run it - and then expecting you to execute it on game day.
-Under the approach used in this class, you will get to run the play under the careful observation of your instructor, TA, and/or peers.
+Under the approach used in this class, you will get to run the play under the careful observation of your instructor and/or peers.
 You are introduced to a concept via the reading/video and then by doing the in-class exercises that I have carefully designed for you, you will develop and process knowledge on your own.
 I will not be solving the problems for you on an exam, so it makes sense for you to get a lot of practice solving problems on your own.

 During class, I will encourage you to work on the activities in small groups.
 Why work in groups?
-There are over 400 of you and only 6 of us.
-We will not be able to observe every student do every question, so you are encouraged to act as peer instructors to each other.
+There are roughly 25 of you and only 1 of me.
+I will not be able to observe every student do every question, so you are encouraged to act as peer instructors to each other.
 Since there is greater wisdom in numbers, collectively you should be able to work through the problems successfully, while simultaneously learning the material.
 I realize that some of you may not like working in groups, but the problem with working alone is how do you know if you are "executing the play" (i.e. approaching the answer) correctly?
 Working with your peers is one way to solve that.
 For those of you who feel you are smarter than your peers, you can improve your understanding and application of the concepts by explaining the course concepts to your peers.
 Evidence shows that one of the best ways to learn something is to teach it.
 Finally, for those of you that hate group work because you can't stand working with free-riders ... don't worry.
 Free-riders will find it very difficult to succeed in this type of learning environment.
 They will quickly learn that it is important to come prepared to class if they want to earn a good grade in the course.